-2017 Hunter’s Moon on night of November 3 | EarthSky.org
+All you need to know: 2018’s Hunter’s Moon | EarthSky.org

-In skylore, every full moon has many names, and most are tied to the months of the year.
-But some moons are tied to seasons, such as the Harvest and Hunter’s Moons.
+In skylore, every full moon has many names, and most are tied to months of the year.
+But some moon names are tied to seasons, such as the Harvest and Hunter’s Moons.
 The Harvest Moon is the full moon closest to the autumnal equinox.
 The Hunter’s Moon is the full moon after the Harvest Moon.
-For us in the Northern Hemisphere, the 2017 autumnal equinox came on September 22, and the October 5 full moon was the Northern Hemisphere’s Harvest Moon.
-Depending on whom you ask, this Hunter’s Moon may – or may not – be a supermoon.
-Follow the links below to learn more about the 2017 Hunter’s Moon.
+For us in the Northern Hemisphere, the 2018 autumnal equinox came on September 22-23.
+Our Harvest Moon was around September 24-25.
+So the upcoming full moon – on the night of October 24, 2018 – is the Northern Hemisphere’s Hunter’s Moon.

 What makes a Hunter’s Moon special?
 Nature is particularly cooperative around the time of the autumn equinox to make the fall full moonrises unique.